 These will help you identify genuine people while avoiding falling for a scammer.
-Here are six such red flags online that should have you moving along to the next profile.
+Here’s how to spot red flags on dating apps that should have you moving along to the next profile.

 #1 No photos on the profile

-Anonymity is one of the perks that online dating offers us, so it’s not uncommon to find profiles with inanimate objects or silhouettes as photos.
+Anonymity is one of the perks that cyber dating offers us, so it’s not uncommon to find profiles with inanimate objects or silhouettes as photos.